abdelzaki/notes/ml/notes_deeplearning.md

 # general
     - aritifical intelligence -> machine linear [ML] -> deep learning

-# machine learning
+## machine learning
+    - what is machine learning:
         - we have a computer which learns from the data
+        - computer which have the ability to learn with being explicity programmed

     - supervised:
         - we teach the machine what to do
         - we pass the data with a label which represents the solution
+        - ex:
+            - line regression [predict the price of a house based on some features] [continous result]
+            - classification [discret result]

     - unsupervided:
         - the macheine gets the pattern by itself
-        -

     - reinforcement:
         - agent train in enviromental and learn by itself